MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-13-mobilefirst-platform-support-for-ios-931.md

 Apple's iOS 9.3.1 released earlier this March packs in new features to its mobile operating system for iPhone and iPad.
 The features include a new Night Shift mode, Touch ID security for Notes, greater personalization for News, app discovery in Health, Apple Music and Nearby for CarPlay, and a new education experience for [iOS](http://www.apple.com/ios/updates/).

 MobileFirst Platform Foundation V6.3, V7.0, V7.1 has embraced iOS 9.3.1 very well, we tested a bunch of feature like connection to the server, OAuth flow, form based authentication, invoking of JavaScript adapters.
 All these feature works well, however with V7.0 and V7.1 we did notice UI issues while the Active notifying dialog is displayed.
 We are investigating this issue and will keep the blog updated as we make progress!
+The version of Cordova shipped with MobileFirst Platform has been verified with iOS 9.3.1 and it works well!

 Stay tuned for more updates.